vortexmakes/RKH/doc/readme.txt

 Use the following macros to reduce the memory taken by state machine structure.
 See \ref cfg section for more information.

+- \b RKH_SMA_EN_STATE_ID: \n
-- \b RKH_EN_STATE_NAME:	When RKH_EN_STATE_NAME is set to one (1) the state
+	When RKH_SMA_EN_STATE_ID is set to one (1) the state structure includes an ID number.
+This number allows to uniquely identify a state. \n\n
-					structure includes its own name as a null-terminated string.
-When a particular application requires runtime debugging, this option must be enabled.
-					See #RKHBASE_T structure definition.
-- \b RKH_EN_STATE_ID:
+- \b RKH_SMA_EN_PPRO: \n
-					When RKH_EN_STATE_ID is set to one (1) the state structure includes an ID number (also called descriptor).
+	When RKH_SMA_EN_PPRO is set to one (1) the state structure includes an reference to preprocessor function.
+This function could be called "Moore" action.
+This argument is optional, thus it could be declared as NULL.
-					This number allows to uniquely identify a state.
-					When a particular application requires runtime debugging (native tracing features), this option must be enabled.
+	Aditionally, by means of single inheritance in C it could be used as state's abstract data.
+Aditionally, implementing the single inheritance in C is very simply by literally embedding the base type, RKHPPRO_T in this case, as the first member of the derived structure.
+See \a prepro member of RKHSREG_T structure for more information.

 <HR>
 \section qref16 Defining a state transition table